alvarordn/co-estimator/Dummy attacks/02 - Single Attack Amplitude Evaluation/README.md

 | 6           | 110 – 115             | 101.0 – 101.5      |
 | 7           | 115 – 120             | 101.5 – 102.0      |

-The result files are named according to the format: `bands_{band}.json`.

 ## `.json` File Structure

 The result files have a `.json` extension and are divided into two types: **detection** and **identification**.
 Detection files are prefixed with the word `detection` and indicate, out of the total number of simulations performed, in which of them a cyberattack was detected, without specifying the exact measurement or set of measurements attacked.
 Identification files are prefixed with `identification` and include various performance metrics that evaluate the accuracy of attack identification.
 These metrics are described in detail below.
 After the type, the name of the file includes the band in which the cyberattacks have occurred.
+At the end of the file name appears a number that indicates the band number used for the simulations.

 The `.json` file is structured as a nested dictionary with the following hierarchy: